(M1, Messier 1, NGC 1952, Tauras A, SNR G184.6-05.8)

 to the naked eye.
 In the center is a pulsar

 (the Crab Pulsar, PSR B0531+21)

-which is rare as a pulsar that has been
+It is rare as a pulsar that has also been identified optically.

 The Crab Nebula has been much studied, being